davidmcclure/textplot/notes/mental-maps.md

 ![Histogram of "horse"](horse-histogram.png)

 A kernel density estimate is the same idea, except, instead of just counting up the points, each point is represented as a "kernel" function centered around that point.
 A kernel is just some kind of weighting function that models a decay in intensity around the data point.
 At the very simplest, it could be something like the triangular kernel, which just draws a pair of straight, angled lines down to the X-axis, but most applications use something smooth and gradual, like the Epanechnikov or Gaussian functions.
-For the purposes of this project, though, they all seem give basically the same results.
+For the purposes of this project, though, they all give basically the same results.

 ![Kernel functions](kernels.png)